Direct Introspection

 this approach are that more transaction data be requested using fewer script bytes.

-could be based on the specification of OP_TXHASH
+A potential implementation of OP_TX could be based on the specification of OP_TXHASH as

 described in this section where the same specifier can be

-pushed onto the stack with OP_TX
+pushed onto the stack with OP_TX.